Picking the Perfect Location for an Off-site Retreat or Meeting

 - Find a room with natural light.
 Natural light and scenic views are a strong preference of mine, especially when I’m working with groups that need to engage in new thinking.
 After all, what’s the point of going to an off-site location if you’re locked up in a windowless room all day?

 - Colors should match the intent of the meeting.
-Color impacts mood, so you need find spaces that match the intent of the group.
+Color impacts mood, so you need to find spaces that match the intent of the group.
 You can also add specifically-colored items in a room.
 For a group needing to rethink their strategy or consider new ways of doing business, a lighthearted environment will be important.
 For example, a room with a yellow wall, toys, or objects will invoke creativity and happiness.
 In a group coming together to resolve conflict, orange provides a sense of warmth and support.
-For teams wanting excitement, for example coming together to celebrate a new project launch, red creates an appropriate environment.
+For teams wanting excitement, for example, coming together to celebrate a new project launch, red creates an appropriate environment.
 If a group needs focused attention and problem solving, blue provides the right kind of serious ambiance.
 When the primary purpose of the event is recharging and regrouping, green calms folks and represents harmony and restoration.
 Color really does matter.

 - Select a room whose “look” matches the purpose of the meeting.
 Regardless of the meeting type, you’ll want an attractive, pleasant environment, but meeting purposes differ.
-A serious decision-making retreat for a board could work well in a wood-paneled conference room, but a session designed to elicit creativity would ideally be held in room with fun fixtures.
+A serious decision-making retreat for a board could work well in a wood-paneled conference room, but a session designed to elicit creativity would ideally be held in a room with fun fixtures.

 - Secure a site with a variety of seating and places to stand.
 Folks are no longer willing to sit in uncomfortable chairs for hours at a time.
 Ensure that you have informal space for folks to congregate during breaks and room to move around.
 I like providing stand-up tables (or cocktail tables) on the sides of the room, for folks who want to stand or for break-out groups.